x-technology/PizzaScript/pizzascript.md

 }
 ```

-No parenthesis required inside `if-else` statement.
+No parentheses or curly braces are required inside the `if-else` statement.

 ### Data Types

 That's simple, as `WebAssembly` supports 4 types - `i32, i64, f32, f64` we decided to support also `string`.
-In our case it's going to be `uint8_t, int16_t, float, and string`.
+In our case all types are `int, float, and string` and type size is decided on compilation time.
 At least, in the beginning.
 That should be enough for now.
 We [have plans](./todo json) to support `json` and [other types](./todo other types).

 Of course, we also need `undefined` type.
 To point out that a variable is not defined yet.

 Variable types are leaded to the result type according to coercion priority table ...

+> #PizzaScript 🍕programming language appreciates your help, however can handle the thing itself

 ### Functions